Learning of Long-Horizon Sparse-Reward Robotic Manipulator Tasks with Base Controllers: EXPERIMENTS

+For an ensemble of base controllers, we design two base controllers, base controller 0 with high efficiency but low accuracy, and base controller 1 with high accuracy but low efficiency.
+When the ensemble of base controllers works, we randomly choose one of the actions to perform.
+Firstly, we train our algorithm with these two base controllers respectively.
+Then, we put the two base controllers into the controller set and train our algorithm with the ensemble of base controllers.
+The training step length is 1 million steps, and to fully perform the slower base controller, the upper step length of each episode is up to 140 steps.

+The experimental results are shown in Fig. \ref{fig:ensemble} and Table \ref{table2}.
+When the two base controllers are trained separately, the agent performance we get exceeds that of the base controller.
+With the combination of controllers, our agent's performance improves even more.
+The success rate is higher than the two base controllers and the model trained by them respectively, and the error rate is lower than both of them, with the average completion step size between base controller 0 and base controller 1.
+It can be seen that when using an ensemble of base controllers, our algorithm can learn the advantages of each base controller at the same time.
+The performance is better than using a single controller, which reflects the superiority of our algorithm.
+However, residual RL\cite{2019residual} can only use one base controller.

-\paragraph{Abandon the target actor}We further validate our algorithm by abandoning the use of a target actor network, which is an unusual ablation since most algorithm variants of DDPG need both target actor and target critic networks for stabilized learning.
-As shown in Fig. \ref{fig:notargactor}, abandoning the use of a target actor network does not create drastic decay to our algorithm's performance, and policies better than base controllers are still stably learned, which highlights that our algorithm greatly eases the effect of actor brittleness and differentiates our algorithm from DDPG and its variants.
+\paragraph{Abandon the Target Actor}We further validate our algorithm by abandoning the use of a target actor network, which is an unusual ablation since DDPG needs both target actor and target critic networks for stabilized learning.
+As shown in Fig. \ref{fig:notargactor}, abandoning the use of a target actor network does not create drastic decay to our algorithm's performance, and policies are still stably learned outperforming base controllers, which highlights that our algorithm greatly increases the stability of actor.